gamda/leaflet-control-layers-check-all/README.md

 If you don't want the background image added by leaflet, add this CSS:

-.gamda-control-layers .leaflet-control-layers-toggle{
+.gamda-control-layers .leaflet-control-layers-toggle {
     background-image: none;
-    color: #000000; /* is overriden by color in options */ }
+    color: #000000; /* is overriden by color in options */
+}